KhronosGroup/OpenCL-SDK/samples/core/copybufferkernel/README.md

 By default, this sample will run in the first enumerated OpenCL device on the first enumerated OpenCL platform.
 To run on a different OpenCL device or platform, please use the provided command line options.

-This sample was taken with permission from [SimpleOpenCLSamples](https://github.com/bashbaug/SimpleOpenCLSamples).

 ## Key APIs and Concepts